 - 7.2.1 The Chair convenes a meeting of the Board whenever the interests of the Organisation require it.
 In addition, the Chair convenes a meeting within 30 days of receipt of a request by two Directors or one Director plus the CEO, if supported by the GPC (see Art.
 7.4). - 7.2.2 The Board is presided over by the Chair, or, in the absence of the Chair, by the Chair-Elect or, in the absence of the Chair-Elect, by a Director appointed by the Directors present.
 Meetings are held at the location stated in the agenda. - 7.2.3 The Board can function only when at least a majority of the Directors are present at the meeting.
 Meetings are valid if they are held in person, by video-conference or by telephone conference.
-Decisions are taken by a simple majority vote of the Directors present.
-In case of a tied vote, the person chairing the meeting has a second, casting vote. - 7.2.4 Decisions may also be made by unanimous written (including online) consent of all the Directors. - 7.2.5 After being approved by the Board, the minutes of all Board meetings are signed by the Chair and by a Director who requests so.
-They are kept in a Register of Minutes at the registered offices.
+Decisions are taken by a simple majority vote of the votes cast by the Directors present.
+In case of a tied vote, the person chairing the meeting has a second, casting vote.
+Abstentions, blank and invalid votes are neither counted in the numerator nor denominator.

+- 7.2.4 Decisions may also be made by unanimous written (including online) consent of all the Directors. - 7.2.5 After being approved by the Board, the minutes of all Board meetings are signed by the Chair and by the Directors who request so.
+They are kept in a Register of Minutes at the registered office.
 They may be consulted by the Voting Members.
 Copies to third parties are signed by a person with representative powers.